MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 When we have uniform agreement (UC2), we want no processes to decide differently, no matter if they are faulty or correct.
 In this case, we talk about *uniform consensus*.

 We can build consensus using total order broadcast, which is described above.
 But total broadcast can be built with consensus.
 It turns out that **consensus and total order broadcast are equivalent problems in a system with reliable channels**.

-Blockchain is based on consensus.
-Bitcoin mining is actually about solving consensus: a leader is chosen to decide on the broadcast order, and this leader gains 50 bitcoin.
-Seeing that this is a lot of money, many people want to be the leader; but we only want a single leader.
-Nakamoto's solution is to choose the leader by giving out a hard problem.
-The computation can only be done with brute-force, there are no smart tricks or anything.
-So people put [enormous amounts of energy](https://digiconomist.net/bitcoin-energy-consumption) towards solving this.
-Usually, only a single person will win the mining block; the probability is small, but the [original Bitcoin paper](https://bitcoin.org/bitcoin.pdf) specifies that we should wait a little before rewarding the winner, in case there are two winners.

 ### Algorithm 1: Fail-Stop Consensus
 Suppose that there are $N$ processes in $\Pi$, with IDs $1, \dots, N$.
 At the beginning, every process proposes a value; to decide, the processes go through $N$ rounds incrementally.
 At each round, the process with the ID corresponding to the round number is the leader of the round.